Undergraduate nursing and midwifery

 Advanced Practice Interventions in Mental Health (APIMH)

-Part-time multidisciplinary practice-focused course which equips you to offer high-quality support and evidence-based interventions in dementia, psychosis and primary care settings.
+Part-time multidisciplinary practice-focused course which equips you to offer high-quality support and evidence-based interventions in dementia and primary care settings.

 Advanced Leadership for Professional Practice